 - There is no racial bias tied to 1:1 Face Match in the ID.me verification process.
 We performed a regression analysis and a chi-squared test against the Fitzpatrick skin tone scale from a random sample and found no correlation between skin tone and failure rate.

 - ID.me uses best of breed component vendors.
 We don’t OEM our own technology.
+You can view the success rates for 1:1 Face Match as validated by NIST here.

 Preventing identity theft and protecting Americans’ privacy